labs15-career-endorsement-tracker/frontend/README.md

 ## Key Features

+- Students can create their own user accounts and passwords
+- Users are able to login & logout to protect their career endorsement information
-- Allow students to view a list of their track-specific career endorsement requirements via an authenticated dashboard
+- With proper credentials, students are able to view a list of their track-specific career endorsement requirements via a user dashboard
-- Allow students to track their overall endorsement progress, as well as progress towards completing individual requirements
+- Students are able to track their overall endorsement progress, as well as stay up-to-date on the progress being made towards individual requirements for endorsement
-- Allow students to access static resources pertaining to specific endorsement tasks, such as Airtable forms and lecture videos
+- Students can access static resources pertaining to specific endorsement requirements, such as Airtable forms and lecture videos

 ## Tech Stack